 So I hauled myself down to the supermarket just to get a single loaf of bread so I wouldn’t waste the filling that I’d already prepared.
-And that’s when everything came together.
+And that’s when everything came together for the Quiche Toast Cups.
 I tried the brief baking method to dry out the toast cups and it worked perfectly.
 I was a very happy gal.

 Enough about my kitchen disasters!
 Here’s the recipe.
-A great little treat to pop into your RecipeTin app for your next brunch!
+A great little treat to pop for your next brunch!

 - 1 tsp oil

 - 2 regular size eggs (or 3 small)